Chart Color Schemes

 Caboolture features high concentrations of group households, with a fairly typical median household size

-Family households comprise 69.5% of all households, including 27.1% couples with children, 24.1% couples without children, and 17.0% single parent families.
-Non-family households make up the remaining 30.5%, with lone person households at 26.2% and group households comprising 4.2% of the total.
-The median household size is 2.6 people, which matches the Greater Brisbane average.
+Family households constitute 69.5% of all households, including 27.1% couples with children, 24.1% couples without children, and 17.0% single parent families.
+Non-family households comprise the remaining 30.5%, with lone person households at 26.2% and group households making up 4.2%.
+The median household size is 2.6 people, which aligns with the Greater Brisbane average.

 Frequently Asked Questions - Households